michellemx-lai/stable-marriage-matchmaking-algo/README.md

-# Stable Marriage Mtchmaking Algorithm
+# Stable Marriage Matchmaking Algorithm

-This project builds upon the previous project, where a program was built to match students and schools using principles from the stable marriage problem (SMP).
+This project builds upon the previous project (schools-admissions-matchmaking-algo), where a program was built to match students and schools using principles from the stable marriage problem (SMP).
 This previous project created a framework for matching students to high schools, and allowed matches to happen between schools and students only.

 This version of the project generalized the situation so that this code serves as base to match any two groups, not just students and schools.
 Participants in the matching are allowed to have more than one match (e.g., schools can have more than one opening for students).
 The remainder of this section provides an overview of SMP and the student-school matching problem from the previous project.